meghna-saxena/hollywood-burgers/Notes/Notes.md

 - setup global error handler which show some modal with error msg.
 This modal is another one, it is added at a higher level in the application.
 - Wrap burger builder component with a HOC which adds this functionality of showing an error modal
 - `withErrorHandler` another way of using hoc which is used on export statements and not jsx code

+## Retrieving data from the backend
+- Get the ingredients dynamically from the backend
+- Add ingredients in firebase database
+- Get the url from there
+- Make an axios.get() request and add .json at the end of the url